Associate Professor of History & Chair of the History Department

 HSTR 544: Readings in Modern Russian History (grad course)

-HSTR 595: Readings in Modern Europe (grad course)
+HSTR 595: Readings in Modern European Cultural and Social History (grad course)

 HSTR 595: Readings in Kievan Rus and Muscovy (grad course)